acend/argocd-basics-training/content/en/docs/05/helm.md

 ## {{% task %}} Scale the deployment to 2 replicas

-We can set the `helm` parameter with the following command:
+We can set the `helm` parameter as follows:

 {{% onlyWhenNot no-argocd-cli %}}
 ```bash